 First of all, this is a simple, two-volume DVD.
 It is not for those that are looking for elaborate schemes and new ways of doing JIu-Jitsu.
 It is a DVD for specialists, or those aiming to be one.
 As such, it is a BJJ instructional with the Gi.
 Still, most of the techniques inside are also very doable without one.
 For those that enjoy grappling with the Gi, this is one DVD that won’t disappoint.
 There’s lots of lapel and collar inclusion in both holding and switching positions, and finishing leg locks.
 Tarik is easy to follow as he is concise and doesn’t stray away from the subject.
 Plus, even as a brown belt, he has a crazy amount of knowledge on the subject of leg locking in particular.

-Keeping ins line with his methodical approach, Tarik Hopstock than moves on to explain how to acquire the Single leg X guard, and stay in it, of course.
+Keeping ins line with his methodical approach, Tarik Hopstock then moves on to explain how to acquire the Single leg X guard and stay in it, of course.
 Entry options include modern open guards like the Lapel Reverse De la Riva, for example.
-Moreover, he teaches a few different sweeps, which are precursors to belly down foot locks.
-The idea is that whenever one of the sweeps fails, or you choose to, you can turn nit into a devastating belly down ankle lock.
-And, in order to keep things versatile, I guess, he also has a kneebar and calf slicer options.
+Moreover, he teaches a few different sweeps, which are precursors to belly-down foot locks.
+The idea is that whenever one of the sweeps fails, or you choose to, you can turn it into a devastating belly down ankle lock.
+And, to keep things versatile, I guess, he also has a kneebar and calf slicer options.
 Both start in the shin to shin guard.
 Belly down variations, of course.

 In the second, and final portion of the Belly Down Foot Locks DVD, Tarik Hopstock turns his complete attention to the Single leg X guard.
-However, he does so form a different perspective, relying a lot on the lapel single leg X. He demonstrates a few introductory attacks like back takes and a very interesting “worm roll”.
+However, he does so from a different perspective, relying a lot on the lapel Single Leg X. He demonstrates a few introductory attacks like back takes and a very interesting “worm roll”.
 From there on, it’s time for leg locks yet again.

 I have to say, this is where the DVD starts becoming a bit more advanced.
 The single-leg X with the lapel is complicated enough on its own.
 However, introducing reactions to your opponent’s movements, like sitting down or rolling forward, that end up with tight leg locks is taking it to a whole new level.
 Still, all of the work and they’re actually not hard to execute once you get the hang of them.
 Moreover, a couple of toe hold and kneebar finishes also feature.
 Finally, a swift ankle lock variation wraps this great DVD up.